 The Buomparenti tower-house

-The Buomparenti tower-house with its mullioned windows, located at one end of Piazza dei Priori.
+The Buomparenti tower-house with its mullioned windows is located at one end of Piazza dei Priori.

-Other interesting churches to visit in Volterra are the Church of San Francesco, the Church of Santi Giusto e Clemente, and the Church of San Pietro in Selci.
+Other interesting churches to visit in Volterra include the Church of San Francesco, the Church of Santi Giusto e Clemente, and the Church of San Pietro in Selci.

 San Giusto